KaiHelli/poe-it/README.md

 - **`@poe-it`** - The overall project.
   - `npm-run-all` - Used to run the frontend and backend concurrently during development.
 - **`@poe-it/ui`** - The frontend ui-code of the project.
-  - `ng-validate-equal` Used to validate that two form inputs are equal.
+  - `ng-validate-equal` - Used to validate that two form inputs are equal.
+  - `async-mutex` - A generic mutex/semaphore library that we use to prevent race conditions in parts of our code.
 - **`@poe-it/api`** - The backend api-code of the project based on `node.js`.
   - `express.js` - Used to ease the development in `node.js`.
   - `express-session` - Used to create sessions and session-cookies.